BeranLukas/Project-big-repositories-LFS/GIT LFS.md

 - a recent commit (= created in the last ten days)

 We can modify the command to retain the content for an extended period (e.g., 14 days).

         git config lfs.pruneoffsetdays 14

+Old files are not deleted automatically.
+Therefore, it is recommended to regularly prune GIT LFS content in order to reduce the size of the local repository.

+We can further modify the command to check whether a copy of your Git LFS objects is remotely saved before they are deleted.
+This option makes the whole process significantly slower, but if the deleted Git LFS objects are on the remote server, they are recoverable whenever we want.

+        git lfs prune --verify-remote

 # Deleting remote Git LFS files from the server